-Green teas can be found everywhere from grocery store shelves to specialty tea shops.
-If you're looking for something in particular, it is worthwhile to seek out a tea shop in your area.
+If you're looking for a particular green tea, visit a tea shop in your area.
 Green tea should smell fresh and grassy, not old and stale.

 There are also many websites that sell all varieties of tea plus tea accessories, books and other tea-related items.

 Loose tea and tea bags should be stored in airtight containers away from light and heat.